aleksnyder/aleksnyder.net/content/resume/_index.md

 **Lead Engineer - Booz Allen Hamilton** (March 2015 - June 2022)

-* Architected a personalization service on Azure using PostgreSQL and Kubernetes to deliver tailored recommendations based on user behavior and location.
+* Architected a personalization service on Azure using PostgreSQL and Kubernetes to deliver tailored recommendations based on user behavior and location increasing engagement.
-* Led integration of third-party services (login.gov, Prometheus, Grafana) to enhance authentication and observability.
+* Led integration of third-party services (login.gov, Prometheus, Grafana) enhancing user experience and observability throughout the platform.
-* Designed and deployed a developer platform that standardized project structures and reduced startup time.
+* Planned and deployed a developer platform that standardized project structures and reduced startup time.
-* Served as technical lead for a team that built a search application using Elasticsearch and Angular, enabling queries across 100k+ programs.
+* Served as technical lead for a team that built a search application using Elasticsearch and Angular, enabling users to search across 100k+ training programs.
-* Engineered an ETL solution in Python to migrate hundreds of historical policy documents into Drupal.
+* Engineered an OCR solution in Python to import documents saving days of manual work.
-* Proposed software solutions that contributed to multimillion-dollar contracts and standardized project frameworks.
+* Proposed software solutions that contributed to multimillion-dollar contracts.

 **Web Developer - Arbola Inc.** (February 2013 - March 2015)

-* Designed and developed WordPress themes, Drupal themes, Drupal modules, Google Search Appliance frontends, and static HTML sites for USAID.
+* Built WordPress themes, Drupal themes, Drupal modules, Google Search Appliance frontends, and static HTML sites to improve USAID’s digital presence.
 * Successfully planned, developed, and launched a modernized Intranet site.
 * Implemented a Single Sign-On solution using SimpleSAMLphp to reduce operational costs.
 * Oversaw the operation and maintenance of five Google Search Appliances.